-Equity Transfers (2006-07) (District Profile only): The amount "excluded from revenues" is the expenditures reported by districts for reducing their property wealth to the required equalized wealth level (function 91).
+Equity Transfers (2008-09) (District Profile only): The amount "excluded from revenues" is the expenditures reported by districts for reducing their property wealth to the required equalized wealth level (function 91).
 The amount "excluded from expenditures" is the expenditures reported by districts for the cost of reducing their property wealth to the required equalized wealth level (function 91).
-Payments to Charter Schools (function 96) are also included in both items in this category.

 Note this item is reported as actual expenditures, not budgeted.
-Accordingly, the information is from the prior year (2006-07).
-See also Appendix B. (Source: PEIMS, March 2008)
+Accordingly, the information is from the prior year (2008-09).
+See also Appendix B. (Source: PEIMS, March 2010)

 Ethnic Distribution: Students are reported as White, African American, Hispanic, Asian/Pacific Islander, and Native American.
 In the Profile section, both counts and percentages of the total number of students in each of these categories are shown.
-(Source: PEIMS, Oct.
-2007, Oct.
-2006; The College Board; ACT Inc.; The International Baccalaureate Organization; and TEA Student Assessment Division)